2017-2021 Safety Initiative

-The AGC Board Directors have been discussing the question, “What can AGC do to improve general and specialty contractor’s safety performance?”
-The same contractors work together project after project; everyone has the same goal of all going home safe and sound at end of each day; then why shouldn’t we all work together to help all contractors strive for a common goal and standard?”
-The Board decided to make a member-wide safety initiative a major education focus for the next three years.
-They selected a team from the Safety and Health Committee to take the lead on this initiative and develop an action plan.
+The Safety Initiative started with Board members discussing, “What can AGC do to help GC and SC member enhance safety performance?
+The same contractors work together project after project; everyone has the same goal of going home safe and sound at end of each day; then why shouldn’t we all work together to help all contractors strive for a common goal and a minimum standard?”

 - Fall Protection violations